-- (a) Graduate courses (numbered 500 or above) offered in the department concerned provided that credit has not already been obtained for such courses. - (b) Certain courses numbered 400 or above in related subjects as approved in particular cases on the recommendation of the departments concerned.
+- 3. The following courses will be accepted for Ph.D. credit: - (a) Graduate courses (numbered 500 or above) offered in the department concerned provided that credit has not already been obtained for such courses. - (b) Certain courses numbered 400 or above in related subjects as approved in particular cases on the recommendation of the departments concerned.